s4ke/Master-Thesis/src/md/024-monads.md

 this can become unnecessarily complicated to handle by hand.
 A better alternative is the use of monads, which are the main concept generally used in computations involving some sort of mutable state.
-The typeclass for the `Monad` typeclass can be defined as
+The type class for a `Monad` can be defined as

 ~~~~ {.haskell
     }